Radiologic Technology Applicants

 - ACT or SWIC GPA Option

-- All students should now contact Academic Advising (email@example.com) to determine placement testing needs.
+- Contact Academic Advising (firstname.lastname@example.org) to determine placement testing needs.
 SWIC placement test scores that show eligibility to enroll in ENG 101 and MATH 97.
 If placement test results are too low, students must complete required developmental courses prior to enrolling in ENG 101, BIOL 105 or MATH 94.

 For an individual review of your application, contact the Health Sciences coordinators’ assistant.